 With your site up and loaded on the network, you now need to get rid of the old WordPress site.

-If you’re not going to use a custom domain on the Multisite and the migrated single site no longer needs its own hosting, delete the WordPress site and cancel your domain and hosting account.
+If you will not use a custom domain on the Multisite and the migrated single site no longer needs its own hosting, delete the WordPress site and cancel your domain and hosting account.

-If you are going to use a custom domain on the Multisite, then you only need to delete the WordPress site and cancel the hosting account.
+If you will use a custom domain on the Multisite, then you only need to delete the WordPress site and cancel the hosting account.

-Scenario #2: Migrate Single Site out of Multisite
+Scenario #2: Migrate a Single Site out of Multisite

 Here is what you need to do to complete the reverse process.